isar/isar/docs/docs/indexes.md

   .findAll();
 ```

-To improve the performance of this query we index the `price` property.
+To improve the performance of this query, we index the `price` property.
 An index is like a sorted lookup table:

 ```dart
 @collection